 So if you’re mulling over which version of the iPad 2 to get: WiFi or WiFi + 3G, while you constantly call your local Apple retailer to check their stock (let me answer that for you…they don’t have any), allow me to give you a tip if you own an iPhone 4 with iOS 4.3 installed – use your iPhone 4 as a wireless hotspot for your iPad 2.

-Check out the pros and cons after the jump.
+Let’s check out the pros and cons.

 Pros: The 3G version of the iPad2 costs $100 dollars more than the WiFi-only version, in addition to another data plan you’d have to manage.
 Save that money and add/upgrade to the appropriate tethering/hotspot data plan for your iPhone (available only on iPhones running iOS version 4.3, a free upgrade via iTunes).
 Sure, you are now dependent on your phone to provide network access to your iPad, but tell me ONE time when you didn’t have your phone…I thought so.
 Plus, based on my tests, the wireless hotspot feature for the iPhone works just as fast as if your iPad 2 was doing its own network communications.

 You only need to carry your iPhone.
 If you have an iPad an maybe even a computer, your iPhone can act as a hotspot for multiple devices, possibly canceling the need for a laptop network card and a separate MiFi device.
 Which means less stuff to carry, and less devices that need to be charged, thus increasing your mobility (this is a small business mobility site)